Azure/azure-sdk-for-net/sdk/search/Azure.Search.Documents/samples/Sample07_VectorSearch_UsingVectorQuery.md

 ### Multi-field Vector Search

-You can set the `SearchOptions.VectorSearch.VectorizableQueries.Fields` property to multiple vector fields.
+You can set the `SearchOptions.VectorSearch.Queries.Fields` property to multiple vector fields.
 For example, we have vector fields named `DescriptionVector` and `CategoryVector`.
 Your vector query executes over both the `DescriptionVector` and `CategoryVector` fields, which must have the same embedding space since they share the same query vector.

 ```C# Snippet:Azure_Search_Documents_Tests_Samples_Sample07_Multi_Fields_Vector_Search_UsingVectorQuery
 IReadOnlyList<float> vectorizedResult = VectorSearchEmbeddings.SearchVectorizeDescription; // "Top hotels in town"